Maltese: Dog Breed Profile and Information

 Kids And Other Pets

 Most Maltese breeders would not sell puppies to young children’s families.
-It’s just too easy for a kid to hurt a little Maltese by dropping him, stepping on him or holding him too close.
+It’s too easy for a kid to hurt a little Maltese by dropping, stepping, or holding him too close.

 In a family with calm older children or only adults who can handle him with the treatment he wants, he does much better.